Kylesku: Ferry

-There was a passenger ferry (a rowing boat) in the early 19th century.
+A rowing boat provided a ferry service across the strait in the early 19th century.
 Commercial traffic mainly comprised cattle on their way to central Scotland, and they had to swim across.
 Over the years, various ferries came and went, and small car-carrying ferries first appeared between the wars.
-The Kylesku Ferry was unusual in being free for much of its life.
+The Kylesku Ferry was free for much of its existence.

-The Maid of Kylesku, a two car ferry, was built for the Kylesku crossing in the early 1950s, where it was operated until replaced by the Queen of Kylesku in 1967.
+The Maid of Kylesku, a four-car ferry, was built for the Kylesku crossing in the early 1950s, where it was operated until replaced by the Queen of Kylesku in 1967.
 When no longer needed, the Maid of Kylesku was beached on the opposite side of the bay.

 In 1976, the Maid of Glencoul, built in Ardrossan, became the first vessel capable of carrying fully loaded commercial vehicles.
 After the opening of the Kylesku Bridge, it was used as the Corran Ferry.

 Bridge

-The ferry service became known as a dreaded bottleneck on the route and was replaced by the Kylesku Bridge in 1984.
-Opened by the Queen, the bridge is 276 m long and crosses a 130 m stretch of water.
+The ferry service became a major bottleneck on the route as traffic increased, and was replaced by the Kylesku Bridge in 1984.
+Opened by Queen Elizabeth II, the bridge is 276 m long and crosses a 130 m stretch of water.
 The curving, five-span, continuous, pre-stressed concrete, hollow bridge has been described as one of the most beautiful bridges in the world.
-The bridge was built by Morrison Construction Group and designed by the architects Arup (intended to complement the natural beauty of the site), and it has won several design and construction awards.
+The bridge was built by Morrison Construction and designed by the architects Arup, and it has won several design and construction awards.

 A cairn on the north side, erected in 1993, commemorates the 50th anniversary of the formation of the XIIth Submarine Flotilla, a unit of "X-craft" and "Chariot" miniature submarines, which trained in Lochs Glendhu and Glencoul from 1943.